SoftUni-Internal/interactive-content/EN/04-Data-Types/05-Real-Number-Types.md

 # What are Floating-Point Types?

-You should use a **floating point type** whenever you need a number with a decimal, such as 9.99 or 3.14515.
+You should use a **floating-point type** whenever you need a number with a decimal, such as 9.99 or 3.14515.

 Floating-point types also: